FCE Sponsored Barn Quilt Workshops

 You will begin with a pre-primed board and go through each step - drafting, taping, and painting, with careful attention to detail.

 Quilt pattern if you have one you like.
 Simple patterns available at class.
-Browse few patterns before class Barn quilt pattern link More pattern ideas
+Browse a few patterns before class.
+Barn quilt pattern link More pattern ideas

 Hair dryer to speed up the drying process

 Power strip and extension cord

 Lunch is not included so plan to bring